 Turn off animations on your test device

 Before using Espresso Test Recorder, make sure you turn off animations on your test device to prevent unexpected results.
-Follow the "Set Up Espresso" instructions on the Testing UI for a Single App page, but note that you do not need to manually set a dependency reference to the Espresso library because Test Recorder does this automatically when you save a recording.
+Follow the Espresso setup instructions, but note that you do not need to manually set a dependency reference to the Espresso library because Test Recorder does this automatically when you save a recording.
 These steps only need to be done once for a given project.

 Record an Espresso test